mchisty/HackerRankCodes/GitHackerRankProject/src/org/siteminder/readme.txt

-/** ---------------------- **/
+/** ------------ **/
-/** Technical explanation: **/
+/** LIMITATIONS: **/
-/** ---------------------- **/
+/** ------------ **/

-To develop this scenario, a simple simple load balancer of email servers have been developed.
 The load balancer will work with as many email servers as required (not just two).
-However, since this is only test exercise and NOT an actual production code, the followings limitations are need to be considered:
+However, this is only a test exercise, therefore the followings limitations need to be considered:

 1. A Map object is created with email server api as key, and authentication as value.
 Although this is not an standard way, but this was done for the sake of simplicity to demonstrate that this works.
+a.
+Ideally any credential should not be put into Map or in a hard-coded way
+b.
+A Map object could be used for different purpose e.g. server name (key), weight (value)
-A better way could be put such authentication information in some server configuration file.
+c.
+An ideal way would be to put credentials/authentication in a server configuration file

 (Ref.
 EmailServerPool.java)

+2. Since this is not a professional requirement, the followings are NOT provided:
+a.
+No JUnit test was written
+b.
+No separate Exception handling class was written to handle exception
+c.
+No separate Logger handling class was written to handle logs

+/** ---------------------- **/
+/** Technical explanation: **/
+/** ---------------------- **/
+To develop this scenario, a simple load balancer of email servers have been developed.
+The load balancer will work with as many email servers as required (not just two).

-2. The basic idea is to execute a curl command which is generally as follows (example from sendgrid.com):
+1. The basic idea is to execute a curl command which is generally as follows (example from sendgrid.com):

 curl --request POST \
   --url https://api.sendgrid.com/v3/mail/send \